llayer/cmu_challenge/README.md

 ### Step IV: Copy the data and clone the repository

-You can copy the data via:
+From a bridges node (login via ssh) you can copy the data via:
 ```
 cp -r /ocean/projects/cis210053p/shared/muon_reg .
 ```